Navigating a Contactless Post-COVID World: 4 Things Operators Should Consider as They Build A Reopening Strategy

 When COVID-19 hit the world, it shut down restaurants and bars, obliterated hotel occupancy rates and decimated the global economy, fundamentally changing the way people interact with each other and within their communities.
-As the country awaits reopening dates from local governments, one this is certain -- our post-COVID-19 world will usher in a new era of hospitality.
+As the country awaits reopening dates from local governments, one thing is certain — our post-COVID-19 world will usher in a new era of hospitality.
 From the need for contactless ordering and payment options, to new ways to eliminate crowded waiting areas, operators across the country are thinking about how they will reopen and adapt to meet the needs of a changed consumer.

 From our work with operators across the country and world, we’ve outlined four key themes we’ll dive into below, including: